 For the record: The National Archives and Records Administration

-(NARA) keeps up to 3% of all materials deemed important enough
+(NARA) keeps up to 3% of all materials deemed important enough to

-history.
-To protect archives (including letters, memos, reports,
+protect archives (including letters, memos, reports, and

-and photographs documenting citizens' rights, federal officials'
+photographs documenting citizens' rights, federal officials'

 actions, and national experiences), NARA stores them in acid-free

 folders and boxes in dark spaces with consistent temperature and

 humidity.
 Some 95% of them are declassified.
 Created in 1934, NARA

 has offices spanning some 20 states and Washington, DC.